 While most travelers head to large Peruvian hubs like Lima, Cusco, and Arequipa, those who venture to the smaller cities and more unknown destinations around this South American country will be pleasantly surprised.
-If you’re not sold just yet, consider visiting a few of Peru’s hidden gems.
+If you’re not sold just yet, consider visiting a few of the hidden gems across Peru.

 Any traveler whose favorite activity is exploring a city’s unique churches and religious monuments should head straight for Ayacucho.
 This city is situated in the Central Highlands, in a region with which it shares a name, but its real attraction is its 33 colonial-era churches — one for each year of Jesus’ life.
 Aside from the town’s (many) religious structures, Ayacucho is also known for its handcrafted goods.
 Thankfully, it’s remained off-the-radar and still feels quite small in comparison to other destinations in Peru — except during the Holy Week of Easter, when the city comes alive in celebration.